 Visit the towns of Arles and Nîmes and explore these ancient places to dive deep into Greek and Roman history.
 The Romans introduced amphitheatres, baths, temples and aqueducts – you can see examples of all of these still in great condition.
 In fact, some amphitheatres are still used today for a whole host of different events, including French bullfighting!

 This is a fascinating region and would be perfect for a classics trip, with so much to see and do!

 Our Suggested Itinerary

-Visit the Pont du Gard, the phenomenal piece of engineering and one of the Romans' greatest achievments.
+Head to the Pont du Gard, the tallest Roman aqueduct, and one of the best preserved.
+This phenomenal piece of engineering is one of the Romans' greatest achievements.

 Then head to the city centre to visit a number of impressive Roman ruins.
 First, visit La Maison Carée, the best preserved Roman temple anywhere.
 Then visit the Temple of Diana and Tour Magne, a Roman tower what was once part of the city’s outer fortifications.
 Finally, head to the Arena, still used today for events such as concerts and French bull-fighting.

 Visit Vaison-la-Romaine, located in hilly countryside which is perfumed by vines and olive groves.
 The town is famous for its fabulous Roman ruins and medieval town and cathedral.